 Student Loan Implications for the 2026-2027 Academic Year

-New graduate and professional students starting with the 2026-2027 year will no longer be able to borrow Federal Direct Graduate PLUS Loans beginning July 1, 2026.
+Beginning with the 2026–2027 academic year, new graduate and professional students will no longer be eligible to borrow Federal Direct Graduate PLUS Loans.
+This change takes effect on July 1, 2026.

 New Unsubsidized Graduate Loan Limits